jdaudier/monsterthanks/README.md

 * Copy link feature (like GitHub)
 * Send email with link to other participants
 * Send email with link to recipient
-* User can come back and edit the text or change monster
+* Ability to delete a monster

 ### Questions:
 1. __SOLVED:__ How do I load the monster (along with the position and message bubble) that someone else has created before me?